p4dd9/birb/README.md

 - 6+ brid characters
 - 7+ pipe visuals

+## 📝 Changelog

+- Not much to see here.
+Initial game created!

 ## 🐦 What's next for Reddibirds by Hammertime

 - Update Reddibirds' level and progression systems for both communities and individuals